 A Nuclear Medicine Technologist is a specialised healthcare professional affiliated with a Nuclear Medicine Department or Radiopharmacy.
-Nuclear medicine encompasses several disciplines including medical physics, imaging algorithms, radiochemistry and medical sciences to help and create a treatment plan for each patient.
+Nuclear medicine encompasses several disciplines, including medical physics, imaging algorithms, radiochemistry and medical sciences, to help create a treatment plan for each patient.
 The role of the Nuclear Medicine Technologist is to prepare and formulate a radiopharmaceutical imaging or radiotherapeutic agent and organise the administration of the individual dose to the patient.
 The aim is to help form a patient treatment plan for the diagnosis of a range of disease states.
-These disease states include stages of cancers, neurological disorders, heart disease, endocrine and gastrointestinal conditions amongst others.
+These disease states include stages of cancers, neurological disorders, heart disease, and endocrine and gastrointestinal conditions, amongst others.

 The radiopharmaceutical contains a radionuclide that spontaneously emits radiation via alpha particles, beta particles or gamma rays.
 The Nuclear Medicine Technologists – in association with the medical physicist – operate SPECT imaging (single photon emission tomography) and PET imaging (positron emission tomography) gamma camera systems to detect the radiation from the radiopharmaceuticals emitting from inside the human body.
 This setup enables the generation of images that are analysed to show the regions of the radiopharmaceuticals localised within the organs of the human body.
 The abnormal areas will retain a level of radioactivity compared to the healthy surrounding tissues.
-The nuclear medicine technologist and physicians analyse the generated images to diagnose molecular and metabolic processes: Also useful in the evaluation of physiological, anatomical and various pathological conditions.
+The nuclear medicine technologist and physicians analyse the generated images to diagnose molecular and metabolic processes: Also useful in evaluating physiological, anatomical and pathological conditions.
 The duties of the Nuclear Medicine Technologist extend to the operation of computed tomography (SPECT) and magnetic resonance imaging (MRI) scanners.
 Both these systems can be hybrids of SPECT and PET scanners.

-Nuclear medicine imaging generates non-invasive images except when a radiopharmaceutical is given intravenously, and in most cases, the procedure is pain-free to help in the diagnosis and evaluation of the disease state of the patient.
+Nuclear medicine imaging generates non-invasive images except when a radiopharmaceutical is given intravenously.
+In most cases, the procedure is pain-free to help in the diagnosis and evaluation of the disease state of the patient.
 These SPECT and PET imaging scans utilise radioactive materials called radiopharmaceuticals or radiotracers.
 The radiotracer can be inhaled as a gas, injected into the bloodstream or swallowed.
 The tracer will then accumulate in the human body during the examination.
 The radioactive emissions from the radiotracer are detected by a gamma camera or another imaging device that is capable of producing images from inside the human body to generate molecular information.
 The advantages of these systems are that nuclear medicine images can be combined with computed tomography (CT) or magnetic resonance imaging (MRI) to generate image fusion.
-This approach enables two scans to be done in one patient sitting and the information can be correlated with one image combine to produce an accurate diagnosis.
-These hybrid scanners extend to single-photon emission computed tomography (SPECT)/computed tomography (CT) systems including positron emission tomography (PET)/computed tomography (CT) machines.
+This approach enables two scans to be done in one patient sitting, and the information can be correlated with one image combined to produce an accurate diagnosis.
+These hybrid scanners extend to single-photon emission computed tomography (SPECT)/computed tomography (CT) systems, including positron emission tomography (PET)/computed tomography (CT) machines.
 Another technology platform being developed uses a combination of the PET/MRI hybrid scanner.

-Nuclear medicine technologist also offers radiotherapeutic procedures which include radioactive iodine (I-131) therapy using SPECT imaging.
-In this procedure, a tiny amount of radioactive material is used to treat cancer and other medical conditions affecting the thyroid gland.
+Nuclear medicine technologist also offers radiotherapeutic procedures, which include radioactive iodine (I-131) therapy using SPECT imaging.
+This procedure uses a tiny amount of radioactive material to treat cancer and other medical conditions affecting the thyroid gland.
 Also, Non-Hodgkin’s lymphoma patients may undergo radioimmunotherapy (RIT) if they are unresponsive to chemotherapy.
-The radioimmunotherapy (RIT) approach to cancer treatment combines radiation therapy with the targeting ability of immunotherapy and is designed to imitate cellular activity in the immune system of the human body.
+The radioimmunotherapy (RIT) approach to cancer treatment combines radiation therapy with the targeting ability of immunotherapy.
+It is designed to imitate cellular activity in the human body’s immune system.

 Radiation therapeutic physics (radiotherapy physics or radiation oncology physics) is concerned mostly with linear accelerator (Linac) systems and kilovoltage x-ray treatment units.
 In addition to more advanced modalities such as cyberknife, tomotherapy, brachytherapy and proton therapy.

 Therapeutic physics may include boron neutron capture therapy, sealed source radiotherapy and terahertz radiation systems.
 Therapeutic physics also involves high-intensity focused ultrasound, optical radiation lasers, ultraviolet and others.
-Furthermore, extending to photodynamic therapy including nuclear medicine using unsealed source radiotherapy and photomedicine.
+Furthermore, extending to photodynamic therapy, including nuclear medicine using unsealed source radiotherapy and photomedicine.

-Nuclear medicine began in the 1950s by physicians investigating the endocrine system using iodine-131 to diagnose and treat the thyroid disease.
-The medical physicist liaises with a radiologist due to the hybrid PET-CT systems including SPECT scanners.
+Nuclear medicine began in the 1950s by physicians investigating the endocrine system using iodine-131 to diagnose and treat thyroid disease.
+The medical physicist liaises with a radiologist due to the hybrid PET-CT systems, including SPECT scanners.
 CT scanning and nuclear medicine contribute to over a third of the total radiation exposure.
 The average total yearly radiation exposure in the USA per person is 6 mSv per year.

 In addition, to the study of anatomical structure, treatment planning and computer-integrated surgery, the application of a 3-D volume extraction algorithm was suggested for the segmentation of cerebrovascular structure for the brain.
-Previous knowledge of the cerebrovascular structure and multiple seed voxels are identified on the initial image.
+Previous knowledge of the cerebrovascular structure and multiple seed voxels is identified on the initial image.

 The seed voxels were grown within the cerebrovascular structure area throughout the 3-D volume extraction procedure in light of the preserved voxel connectivity.
-This algorithm improved the segmentation results compared to other methods such as the histogram approach.
+This algorithm improved the segmentation results compared to other methods, such as the histogram approach.
 Furthermore, this 3-D volume extraction algorithm is also applicable to segment tree-like organ structures.
 For example, the renal artery and coronary artery can be derived from these medical imaging modalities.

 You Are Here: Home »